 Aaron’s: Best for Rent-to-Own

-This national brand offers leases on everything from living room sets and electronics to children’s furniture—and with more than a thousand stores throughout the United States and Canada, it’s likely you have a franchise nearby.
+This national brand offers leases on everything from living room sets and electronics to children’s furniture—and with more than 1,300 throughout the United States and Canada, it’s likely you have a franchise nearby.
 Leasing-to-own, a major strength for the company, is more expensive in the long-run than purchasing your furniture upfront, but it does make sense in some cases.

 Those who are looking to invest in pieces they will keep for a long time can reap the benefits of using these items immediately without the huge upfront costs—or the risk of carrying debt.
 Renters have the option to pay the lease off early for a discount.
 But if you terminate the lease for any reason, Aaron’s also carries a lifetime commitment to “reinstate” your lease-to-own status, which means you can always return to the store and lease a different piece with similar wear to the one you returned.
 And, your previous payments will count toward owning it, too.